ray2501/Tcl-Related-Link/database.md

 for databases and connectivity that aims to make it easy to write portable and secure Tcl scripts that access SQL databases.

+The TDBC library provides several C procedures that simplify writing a TDBC driver.
+They include a procedure that tokenizes a SQL statement, locating variables to be substituted, and a procedure that accepts a SQL state and returns an error class for the interpreter error information.

 Tcl 8.6 shipped with four drivers for TDBC:
 * MySQL (tdbc::mysql)
 * ODBC (tdbc::odbc)